KJeynesCupper/mobileRNA/README.md

              samples = sample_names)
 ```

-Each sample is mapped to the merged reference genome and the annotation file
+Each sample is mapped to the merged reference genome with the annotation file
 containing the cluster loci to analyse.

 ``` bash